Low Tide

 Low Tide is a 2019 American drama film, written and directed by Kevin McMullin.
 It stars Keean Johnson, Alex Neustaedter, Daniel Zolghadri, Kristine Froseth, Shea Whigham, and Jaeden Martell.

-It had its world premiere at the Tribeca Film Festival on April 28, 2019 and was theatrically released in the United States on October 4, 2019, by A24.
+It had its world premiere at the Tribeca Film Festival on April 28, 2019 and was theatrically released in the United States on October 4, 2019, by A24 and released internationally by DirecTV Cinema.

 Plot

-At the New Jersey shore, three teenage boys spend summer roaming the boardwalk and town getting into small event trouble, but the discovery of a coin treasure sets the friends on an escalating course of suspicion and violence in an atmospheric thriller.
+In this atmospheric thriller set on the Jersey Shore, three teenage boys spend the summer roaming the town and boardwalk getting into small bouts of trouble, but after the discovery of a coin treasure the friends are sent on an escalating course of suspicion and violence.